 Carrier Liability In Trucking Accidents

 Commercial truck accidents are different from accidents involving passenger cars in that a trucking company hires the driver involved in the accident.
 As the employer of the trucker, the trucking company (otherwise called a carrier) may bear legal responsibility regarding the truck drivers’ activities, and also for the security of the trucks it possesses.
+This is where a truck accident lawyer can help.

 Liability turns out to be much more complicated, especially where different parties are involved.
 For instance, if a trucking company purposely contracted a driver with substance misuse issues or various past mishaps on his or her driving record, the trucking company may be held liable for carelessly employing or holding the driver.
 Some other ways in which a trucking company might be careless, and, thus, liable for victims’ injuries, include: